Lior: 2013–2018: Compassion, Scattered Reflections and Between You and Me

 In September 2013, Lior and Nigel Westlake premiered Compassion at the Sydney Opera House.
 Compassion is an orchestral song cycle for voice and orchestra consisting of original melodies and orchestration set to ancient texts in Hebrew and Arabic, all centred around the wisdom of compassion.
 The performance was recorded and the album of Compassion was released in November 2013.
 At the ARIA Music Awards of 2014, it won the ARIA Award for Best Classical Album.
 Lior premiered Compassion in the US with the Austin Symphony Orchestra in 2016 and was subsequently awarded the Austin Table Critics' Award for Best Symphonic Performance of 2015-16 and in 2016 Lior also won the Melbourne Music Prize Civic Choice Award for Compassion.

 In March 2014, Lior released his fourth studio album Scattered Reflections.
 The album peaked at number 23 on the ARIA charts.

 In April 2015, Lior was invited as the sole Australian artist to perform at the prestigious 100 year anniversary of the landing at Gallipoli, performing his song "Safety of Distance" with the Gallipoli choir leading in to the dawn service.
+The song was produced in collaboration with François Tétaz.

 In June 2015, Autumn Flow was re-released as a tenth anniversary edition.

 From December 2015, Lior played the part of Motel Kamzoil in Fiddler on the Roof at Melbourne's Princess Theatre opposite musical theatre star Anthony Warlow.

 In 2016, Lior worked with producer Tony Buchen to write an orchestral score for The Wider Earth, a Queensland theatre production based on Charles Darwin's journey on HMS Beagle.
 At the 2016 Matilda Theatre Awards, the music won Best Original Theatre Score.

 In 2016 Lior co-wrote and recorded a children's album with The Idea of North and Elena Kats-Chernin for the HUSH Foundation.
 Created for the dual purpose of raising funds for the children's hospital as well as making original music to be played in the wards, the album A Piece of Quiet featured original music written to lyrics written by the children in the hospital wards and was released in October 2016.
 At the ARIA Music Awards of 2017, the album was nominated for Best Children's Album.

 Throughout 2018 Lior toured with Australian pianist and composer Paul Grabowsky in performing a collection of Lior's songs adapted and reinterpreted for piano and voice.
 In 2019 Lior featured as the guest vocalist for the Australian Chamber Orchestra's 'Luminous' tour which toured nationally in Australia as well as performances in the Barbican in London.

 In September 2018, Lior released his fifth studio album Between You and Me.

 In 2018 Lior was awarded a Fellowship of the Australian Institute of Music in recognition of outstanding achievements and services to Australian music.